DestinyJoyner/Pern-Portfolio-Backend/READme.md

 This backend server is intended to be used with my [Calendar Application Repo Here!](https://github.com/DestinyJoyner/Pern-Portfolio-Project-frontend)

-This server was built using EXPRESS
+This server was built using EXPRESS, JWT (JSON web token), BCRYPT, and EXPRESS-VALIDATOR

 ## Instructions